cityofaustin/Residential-Permitting/_projects/deck/define.md

 ## Getting a building permit

-Getting a permit proves that changes on your property follow the City of Austin’s rules or are “up to code.”
+Getting a permit proves that changes to your property follow the City of Austin’s rules or are “up to code.”
 Building permits guarantee that any changes you make are safe for you, guests, and neighbors.
 You will follow the same process for submitting a permit application for covered or uncovered decks.

 ### How much do building permits cost?